WTIS - A History

 In December 2016, WTIS went silent.
-It had been operating under a construction permit to move transmitter and tower to a site off East Washington Boulevard in Tampa, which would enable it to broadcast its 10-kilowatt daytime power from a single non-directional tower and 4.2 kilowatts during critical hours.
+It had been operating under a construction permit to move transmitter and tower to another site that would enable the station to broadcast its 10-kilowatt daytime signal from a single non-directional tower, and 4.2 kilowatts during critical hours.

 Other names from WTIS history include James Clark (GM-1976), Steven Shute (news director-1976), Drew Worthen (CE-1976), Lind Voth (GM-1980), Matthew Burt (PD-1980; sales manager-1981), Steven Boyd (PD-1981), Bill Rowen (PD-1982), Gary Kolosey (PD-1985), Ed Gorman (CE-1985), Lee Smelser (PD-1986), Sue Alexander (announcer-1989), Jerome Brackeen (PD-1989), Norm Swenson (1990), Ronnie and Phil Lipka (hosts of “Polka Serenade"-1990), and Robert King (2000; GM/sales-2010).